Our free membership, business.com+, takes the pain out of choosing new business services.

 10. Florida is a business-friendly state.

-In Florida, businesses typically have less red tape to deal with and quicker approvals for permits and other paperwork.
-State permitting fees are lower than in other states.
+In Florida, businesses typically face less red tape and receive quicker approvals for permits and other paperwork.
+State and local permitting fees are often lower than in other states.
 Additionally, the state offers the Capital Investment Tax Credit to encourage businesses with capital needs to move to Florida.
-It also boasts Quick Response Training and Incumbent Worker Training incentives for companies planning employee training initiatives.
-Additional tax credits, funding and business grants are available for research and development, redevelopment and high-impact businesses.
-Other incentives include sales tax exemptions for manufacturing equipment, R&D equipment, semiconductors, defense and space technology equipment and more.
+It also offers Quick Response Training and Incumbent Worker Training incentives for companies planning employee training initiatives.

 11. Florida consistently invests in its infrastructure.